bbusemeyer/research_tools/pages/editors.md

 Remote SSH extension to mount remote directories.
 Reads your ssh config file, that helps a lot.

-Can put in vim commands.
+Can put in vim commands with an extension.

 Loads of nice features built-in that you'd have to find an extension for vim.